buvis/docs/src/catalogue/error-pages.md

 ## Description

-Server error pages in the docker image
+Server error pages in the docker image.

 ## k8 at home search